Explanations » B1+ Grammar Explanations » Wishes and regrets – I wish / if only

 I wish I did

-We can use wish + subject + past simple to talk about things that we would like to be different in the present or future (but which are very unlikely or not possible).
+We can use wish + subject + past simple to talk about things that we would like to be different in the present or future (but that are very unlikely or impossible).

 I wish I had done